 Dr. Bettine Boltres,

 Principal Scientific Affairs, Packaging & Delivery Systems, West Pharmaceutical Services Deutschland GmbH & Co KG, Eschweiler, Germany

 12:00 Business lunch

 13:00 Extractables and Leachables profiles from glass tubing and container made out of pharmaceutical glass

 13:40 Adoption of standardized extractables datasets for single-use system qualification and risk assessment.

 15:00 Chairman’s closing remarks and end of day two

 To register to the summit as Delegate, Exhibitor or Sponsor, please provide the details below.
 Once the form is submitted, we will send you the official confirmation and the invoice for payment.
 In case of doubt, contact us at firstname.lastname@example.org

-Please fill in the details below to request your copy of the latest summit agenda and event details.
+Please fill in the details below to get the latest news, discounts, early-bird rates, and upcoming annual details.

 Documentation Package for € 499 includes presentation slide decks and the delegate contact list.*